Ethnic enclave: Ethnic enclave debate

-The discourse surrounding ethnic enclaves has prompted debate among scholars in two related areas of thought.
+Ethnic enclaves have prompted debate among scholars in two related areas of thought.
 Both areas discuss the role ethnic enclaves play by either offering aid or hindering the economic and social well-being of the enclave's members.
 One area of thought discusses the role of enclaves in assimilative patterns and upward mobility while the second area of thought argues the economic ramifications associated with membership within ethnic enclaves.

 The immediate economic and social advantages associated with membership in an ethnic enclave are undisputed by scholars, however the long-term consequences remain an area of uncertainty.
 The role these networks play remains uncertain due to the fact that ethnic enclaves allow immigrants to function successfully within the host society without a significant amount of adjustment either culturally or linguistically.
 As such, they can either help or hinder naturalization within the host country.
 The relatively low levels of skill required allow immigrants to achieve financial stability which can in turn encourage eventual naturalization and assimilation.
 Adversely, this same factor can afford enclave members the opportunity to remain considerably segregated and secluded from the host society.
 As such, members may circumvent the need to acquire skills necessary for life in the larger host society such as knowledge of cultural norms and language.

 The debate regarding the economic viability of ethnic enclaves revolves around the enclave-economy hypothesis.
 The hypothesis as written by Wilson and Portes formulates the idea that "[i]mmigrant workers are not restricted to the secondary labor market."
 They instead argue that "those inserted into an immigrant enclave can be empirically distinguished from workers in both the primary and secondary labor markets.
 Enclave workers will share with those in the primary sector a significant economic return past human capital investments" something those who enter the secondary labor market are not able to enjoy.

 Thus, they assert the enclave economy is not a mobility trap as some would term it, but an alternate mode of incorporation.

 In their argument formulated to disprove the enclave economy hypothesis, Sanders and Nee state the need for a distinction between "immigrant-bosses" and "immigrant-workers" as the economic benefits differ along this distinction.
 They also call for the investigation of economic opportunities available to those in the enclave, believing them to be lesser in quality and supply.
 Sanders and Nee also assert the idea that segregation and forced entrance of immigrant-workers into low paying jobs is actually aggravated by the existence of ethnic enclaves.
 Due to these objections, they call for the revision of Portes and Wilson's hypothesis to include an acknowledgement and outline of the entrepreneur/worker economic benefit distinction.